 Most B2B organizations are already focusing heavily on writing blogs that their audience is searching for.
 It’s very important to remember these audiences are also regular human who struggle with pain points but don’t necessarily go out and seek solutions.

 We can put our content in front of them, and they’re more likely to engage with it.
 The trick is to add a bit of TLC to your post to make it ‘clickable’ for social.
-That usually means a custom graphic or image that will pull them into the piece.
+That usually means a custom graphic, image, or infographic that will pull them into the piece.

 Not only is it a great idea to share content from your own blog, but also sharing articles and research from other blogs.
 This will allow space for collaborations and keep your social media platform a well rounded place for your target audience.